Our story

 Built for busy volunteers, not IT teams.
 If you can use a smartphone, you can run MasjidConnect.

-UK-rooted, worldwide vision
+UK-founded, worldwide vision

 A note from the team